 Overall chi squared df p order

-According to the HCFA, only the configuration Variety × Age × Class is significant (χ² = 12.21, p = .016), suggesting that the association between variety, age, and social class is the key patterning in this dataset.
+The HCFA finds that only the configuration Variety × Age × Class is significant (χ² = 12.21, p = .016), suggesting this is the key patterning in the dataset.

 Exercises: Chi-Square Tests